replab/book/sphinx/permgrps/subgroups.md

 ```

 One can of course start with another group than the symmetric group, and compute its subgroup leaving $\vec{v}$ invariant.
+The result is then less obvious.
+For instance,
-If one starts with the alternating group, there is only one non-trivial element that satisfies the requirement.
+if one starts with the alternating group, there is only one non-trivial element that satisfies the requirement.

 ```{code-cell}
 H = A4.vectorStabilizer(v)